aseemk/aseemk.com/_posts/2022-08-07-ignore-the-f-ing-haters-json5.md

 ## Lesson 1: Ignore the haters

-This one is obvious.
-And I admit I [enjoyed](https://twitter.com/aseemk/status/767229426304253952) proving the haters wrong. 😛
+This one is obvious, and I admit I [enjoyed](https://twitter.com/aseemk/status/767229426304253952) proving the haters wrong. 😛

 ![Twitter thread from @aseemk: "Ignore the f'ing haters!"](/images/json5/twitter-ignore-the-haters.png)